cdaven/noteexplorer/README.md

 Alias: `-b`

 The heading that is expected or will be inserted before backlinks in notes.
-You can use \r, \n and \t characters in the string.
-If you do use newlines in your heading, be aware that newlines on Windows can be represented either as \r\n or just \n, and you will not see the difference.

 Unfortunately, it seems that you cannot use "--" as part of the heading, since the arguments parser will think this is another option.